Faruk Kaiser: Early life

 Faruk Kaiser was born in 1918 into a jeweller's family.
 He was to be the second eldest of 12 children and was educated in Bombay (present day Mumbai).
-Faruk had an enquiring mind and, even as a child, exhibited a keen interest in reading- books and newspapers - and later in the wireless.
+Faruk had an enquiring mind and, even as a child, exhibited a keen interest in reading books and newspapers, and later in the wireless.

 Faruk's mother died when he was 18; shortly after that he left his family home and found lodgings in a friend's tailoring premises.
-Here, he devoted his time to further learning: immersing himself in poetry, literature, educational books, newspapers, magazines, and almost anything available in print - whilst also learning languages besides his native Urdu.
+Here, he devoted his time to further learning: immersing himself in poetry, literature, educational books, newspapers, magazines, and almost anything available in print, whilst also learning languages besides his native Urdu.

 His Move Into Bollywood

-Faruk's love for poetry and his friendship with neighbour Kamran Khan (father of Farah Khan and Sajid Khan) were instrumental in his developing an enthusiasm for the creative works of Hindi Cinema.
+Faruk's love for poetry and his friendship with neighbour Kamran Khan (father of Farah Khan and Sajid Khan (director)) were instrumental in his developing an enthusiasm for the creative works of Hindi Cinema.
 While Kamran Khan produced and acted in films, Faruk was introduced into the Bollywood scene as an assistant director, whose expertise was frequently sought to modify dialogues and revamp scenes.
 He went on to direct several movies until he found his niche as a lyricist.